 Learn more about our educational philosophy here.
 We are proud to have collaborated with sister projects across the nation to develop and share these educational resources.

-Farmers at Transplanting Traditions operate a 165+ member CSA and sell at the Chapel Hill Farmers’ Market and the Carrboro Farmers’ Market.
+Farmers at Transplanting Traditions operate a 170+ member CSA and sell at the Chapel Hill Farmers’ Market, the Carrboro Farmers’ Market, and the South Durham Farmers' Market.
 The farmers grow a mix of familiar seasonal vegetables and Southeast Asian vegetables traditionally grown in Burma.
 You can learn more about the vegetables we grow and recipes for how to cook with them on our "Vegetables we grow" page.
 Though not certified, all our produce is grown organically without the use of chemical fertilizers, pesticides, or fungicides.
 Learn more about our CSA!

 Our Share a Share program uses donations from community members like you to purchase traditional Southeast Asian vegetables and herbs from Transplanting Traditions farmers.
-This traditional produce is then donated to PORCH, a local food pantry, who distributes it to refugee families from Burma with limited food access.
+This traditional produce is then donated to PORCH and Refugee Support Center who distributes it to refugee families from Burma with limited food access.
 Learn more and donate here.

 The Transplanting Traditions Youth Program has been built from the ground up in collaboration with the refugee community youth.
 In 2019, ten refugee youth advocated for TTCF and the refugee community through telling stories of their cultures with audio and visual documentaries, hosting weekly Asian vegetable cooking demonstrations at the Carrboro Farmers’ Market, and organizing a national youth food justice conference here in NC!
 Learn more about the teen program.